Bharat2044/100xDevs-Cohort3-WebDev-and-Devops/README.md

 # **`100xDevs Cohort 3.0 Web Dev + Devops🚀`**

-## 📌 Note: Everything will be updated before this month.

 > #### **_[100xDevs Cohort 3.0](https://app.100xdevs.com/) 🚀 by [Harkirat Singh](https://x.com/kirat_tw).
 This repository contains `live class/lecture codes, lecture assignments, assignment solutions, links to notes/slides link, some good relevant articles/blogs link` for each lecture, and a list of all topics covered in the class, organized lecture-wise to help you._**

 <!-- ## [`100xDevs (Harkirat) Cohort 3.0 Web3` GitHub Repository Link](https://github.com/Bharat2044/100xDevs-Cohort3-Web3) -->